-On average a background screening check should take no longer than 24 – 48 hour to complete.
-However, depending on the scope or complexity of the actual searches turnaround times could be delayed.
+On average, a background screening check should take no longer than 24 – 48 hours to complete; however, depending on the scope or complexity of the actual search, turnaround times could be delayed.

 Here are four factors that can contribute to lengthy background screening results:

 - Positive Drug Tests

 In the event an applicant tests positive for an illicit drug, there is a crucial step that must be followed.
 A Medical Review Officer (MRO) contacts the applicant and conducts an interview where the applicant is provided an opportunity to explain why the drug tests results are positive (i.e. prescribed drugs from a medical doctor that could trigger a false positive test).
 If the applicant does not respond to the MRO interview, the report would stay pending until the results are verified and validated.